acgetchell/CDT-plusplus/README.md

 You can then run experiments and look at results on Comet.ml!

-## Static Analysis

-### Manual

-The [cppcheck-build.sh] script runs a quick static analysis using [cppcheck].

-[Clang] comes with [scan-build] which can run a much more thorough, but slower static analysis integrated with [CMake] and [Ninja].
-Simply run the [scan.sh] script.

-### Continuous Integration

-One of the [Travis-CI] jobs runs ClangTidy on all changed files.

-Another runs [Valgrind]; be sure to look at the results to ensure you're not leaking memory.

-More comprehensive static checking is done by [SonarCloud], also worth a look.

 ## Contributing

 Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) and our [CODE_OF_CONDUCT.md](.github/CODE_OF_CONDUCT.md).

 [CDT]: http://arxiv.org/abs/hep-th/0105267
 [CGAL]: http://www.cgal.org